 How to Open ..AL8P virus files?

 You can't.
 At this point, the ..AL8P virus files are encrypted.
-You can only open them once they are decrypted.
+You can only open them once they are decrypted using a specific decryptionkey for the particular algorithm.

 Do not panic, and backup the files.
 If a decryptor did not decrypt your ..AL8P virus files successfully, then do not despair, because this virus is still new.